akshitagupta15june/Face-X/Awesome-face-operations/Ghost Image/README.md

 Used OpenCv and Numpy to convert an image into ghost image.

 ## Steps:
-* Imported the required libraries
+* Imported the required libraries ( Numpy, Matplotlib, Cv2)
 * Read the input image using cv2

 ### Methods applied Using Cv2